-For the first experiment, Rhododendron plants were purchased as 6" plants and transplanted into 2 gallon pots on April 23.
-The containers were then infested with black vine weevil larvae (40 larvae per pot).
+For the first experiment, Rhododendron plants were purchased as 6" plants and transplanted into 2 gallon pots on Apr 23.
+The containers were then infested with BVW larvae (40 larvae per pot).
 Because the larvae were mature and many had begun to pupate by the time the drench was applied, the treatments were considered curative, rescue applications.
 The containers were put outdoors in a container nursery and irrigated when needed with a drip irrigation system.
-On April 28, pots were drenched with 240 ml of solution per each 2 gallon pot.On May 14 (16 DAT), the containers were dumped and the soil sifted for black vine weevils.
-There was no biologically significant impact on black vine weevil larvae with drenches on late instars (Table 46).
+On Apr 28, pots were drenched with 240 ml of solution per each 2 gallon pot.
+On May 14 (16 DAT), the containers were dumped and the soil sifted for black vine weevils.
+There was no biologically significant impact on BVW larvae with drenches on late instars (Table 51).

-For the second experiment, sedum plants were purchased as 4" bare root plants and transplanted into 2 gallon pots on April 15.
-The drench treatment was applied on June 2 and four hours later each container was infested with 4 adult black vine weevils and caged to prevent the insects from leaving.
+For the second experiment, sedum plants were purchased as 4" bare root plants and transplanted into 2 gallon pots on Apr 15.
+The drench treatment was applied on Jun 2 and four hours later each container was infested with 4 adult black vine weevils and caged to prevent the insects from leaving.
 The containers were put outdoors in a container nursery and irrigated as needed with a drip irrigation system.
-Plants were evaluated for feeding damage on three dates (Table 47).
-To determine efficacy, the containers were dumped on October 18 and the roots and soil carefully examined for black vine weevil larvae.
+Plants were evaluated for feeding damage on three dates (Table 52).
+To determine efficacy, the containers were dumped on Oct 18 and the roots and soil carefully examined for BVW larvae.
 Many of the larvae found were within the roots.
 The plants were destroyed in the process of examination.
 All Safari drench applications significantly reduced feeding damage and the number of larvae found in Sedum roots.

 For the third experiment, yew plants were purchased as 6" bare root plants and transplanted into 2 gallon pots on May 7.
-The foliar spray was applied on June 2 and four hours later each container was infested with 4 adult black vine weevils and caged to prevent the insects from leaving.
+The foliar spray was applied on Jun 2 and four hours later each container was infested with 4 adult black vine weevils and caged to prevent the insects from leaving.
 The containers were put outdoors in a container nursery and irrigated as needed with a drip irrigation system.
 Plants were evaluated for feeding damage on three dates.
-To determine efficacy, the containers were dumped on October 18 and the roots and soil carefully examined for black vine weevil larvae.
+To determine efficacy, the containers were dumped on Oct 18 and the roots and soil carefully examined for BVW larvae.
 Many of the larvae found were within the roots.
 The plants were destroyed in the process of examination.
-There were no significant differences in the number of larvae or in feeding damage (Table 48).
+There were no significant differences in the number of larvae or in feeding damage (Table 53).